Who is 'Skywalker' in Star Wars: The Rise of the Skywalker? The ending, explained

 One last warning: Spoilers below!

-The real action, however, is on the Sith planet of Exogol below, where Rey has her own fight against a resurrected Emperor Palpatine.
+The real action, however, is on the Sith planet, where Rey has her own fight against a resurrected Emperor Palpatine before crowds of hooded, unnamed Sith.
+There's no backstory or reason for who these people are.

 Throughout much of the latter half of The Rise of Skywalker, Rey (Daisy Ridley) has to deal with the revelation that she is Emperor Palpatine's granddaughter.
 She's not just Rey, she's Rey Palpatine.
 It's a retcon of The Last Jedi's idea that anyone could be a Force user and a meaningful player in this series.
 Nope, she's basically Force royalty.

-And no, the movie doesn't bother to explain how Palpatine survive, but he's apparently been around the whole time pulling the strings, and even created Snoke.

-Rey's flirtation with the dark side is a key theme that plays a role in her final struggle with Palpatine, and spills into her attempts to turn Kylo Ren back to the light side.
+Rey's flirtation with the dark side is a key theme that plays a role in her final struggle with Palpatine, and spills into her earlier attempt to turn Kylo Ren back to the light side.
+His redemption comes through the most dramatic method: Rey impales him with a lightsaber.
+But he doesn't die, with Rey using the Force to heal him.

-Like he did with Luke in Return of the Jedi, Palpatine invites Rey to strike him down and fulfill her legacy as the new emperor.
-She doesn't, of course, and gets help from Ben Solo, who dropped the Kylo Ren act earlier in the film after Rey impaled him with a lightsaber, only to use the Force to heal him.
 If you're surprised by that particular power, note that The Mandalorian sets it up in Episode 7.
 (Oh, there's no Baby Yoda in this film.)
+When she left him on the moon of Endor, Kylo has a revelation and a second confrontation with the memory of his father, Han Solo (Harrison Ford).
+He throws away his cross lightsaber (one of the cooler weapons in the Star Wars universe).

+But back to Exogol.
+Like he did with Luke in Return of the Jedi, Palpatine invites Rey to strike him down and fulfill her legacy as the new emperor.
+He says his spirit, alongside that of the Sith, will enter her upon this act, which doesn't seem like a good sales pitch.
+The better incentive is the promise that she could stop the conflict above and save countless lives.
+This all feels really, really familiar.

+Rey, who rocked both Leia and Luke's lightsabers, loans Ben one of them through their shared Force vision trick, and he dispatches with the knights and makes his way to Rey, where they both confront Palpatine.

-But Palpatine was expecting this, and taps into the Force powers of both Rey and Solo to fully revive his damaged body and sends Solo flying off a cliff.
+But Palpatine was expecting this, and taps into the Force powers of both Rey and Ben to fully revive his damaged body.
+If Jedis can heal, Sith can suck out life force.
+Sure, that's a thing.
+Rey and Solo break the connection, and an enraged Palpatine sends Ben off the cliff.
+He then fires off his classic Force lightning bolts at Rey, who is barely able to contain them with her lightsaber.

-As Palpatine cackles that he carries all of the Sith with him, a chorus of classic Jedi, from Yoda to Mace Windu and even Star Wars Rebels' Kanan voice their support for Rey, and she responds by saying she represents all Jedi.
-She brandishes both Luke and Leia's lightsabers in a very Wonder Woman-esque cross-pose and deflects the lightning that's attacking her, killing the emperor and herself in the process.
+As Palpatine cackles again that he carries all of the Sith with him, a chorus of classic Jedi, from Yoda to Mace Windu and even Star Wars Rebels' Kanan voice their support for Rey, and she responds by saying she represents all Jedi.
+Using the Force, she grabs a lightsaber and in a very Wonder Woman-esque cross-pose, deflects the lightning that's attacking her, killing the emperor.
+But the act is draining, and she too dies.

 And the Skywalker?